Workday/canvas-kit/modules/button/css/README.md

 ### Deprecated Buttons

 The old buttons (orange primary, secondary, delete, and split) are still available, but you'll have to use the class name `wdc-btn-deprecated` for the old styling.
+Note: this will be removed entirely in a future release.

 ```html
 <button class="wdc-btn-deprecated">Primary</button>